 * done to identify faces.
 Filtered faces aren't searched for in the

 * collection.
-If you specify AUTO
+If you specify AUTO, Amazon Rekognition

 * chooses the quality bar.
-If you specify LOW
+If you specify LOW,

-, filtering removes all
+* MEDIUM, or HIGH, filtering removes all

 * faces that don’t meet the chosen quality bar.
 The quality bar is